txpipe/vrf/README.md

 ## What is VRF?

-VRF is the public-key pseudorandom function that provides a proof, in a non-interactive manner, for the corectedness of its output.
+VRF is the public-key pseudorandom function that provides a proof, in a non-interactive manner, for the correctness of its output.
-Only the holder of the private VRF key is able to compute the output, along with the proof of correctness.
+Only the holder of the private VRF key is able to compute the output, along with the proof of its correctness.
-The proof convinces the verifier, the party that owns the public key of the VRF, that the output is indeed correct.
+The proof convinces the verifier, the party that has access to the public key of the VRF, that the output is indeed correct.

 The idea was invented by [Micali, Rabin, Vadhan](https://ieeexplore.ieee.org/document/814584/) and was aimed to provide deterministic pre-commitments for low entropy inputs which must be resistant to brute-force pre-image attacks.
 The VRF can be used for defense against offline enumeration attacks (such as dictionary attacks) on data stored in hash-based data structures.
 See [Goldberg, Vcelak, Papadopoulos, Reyzin](https://open.bu.edu/server/api/core/bitstreams/7a1c4233-d789-4790-90a8-35ff39aea26a/content).
 The initial constructions were having significant drawbacks, for example proofs and keys of VRFs were linear in the input size.
 [Dodis and Yampolskiy](https://eprint.iacr.org/2004/310.pdf) introduced technique that allowed the usage of constant size proofs and keys.
+The [draft-irtf-cfrg-vrf-03](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-vrf-03) relies on this breakthrough.

 It's a crucial cryptographic primitive for various applications, such as generating random numbers for lotteries and ensuring secure and unpredictable leader selection in proof-of-stake blockchain networks.